cdrummey216/whoami/artofliving.md

 *Act in good faith, speak with good will* //external, internal
 * Self-care, Honesty, Gratitude, Generosity, Respect, Encouragement, Acceptance, Compassion, Beauty, Humor, Spirituality, Supportiveness

+ *Echoboxing* //external, internal
+ * words or actions taken in order to *further* or *diminish* the echo. //responding to the progression of time, to plow and to sow, shadowboxing + chessboxing

 **Notes on values**

 * Patience //life is time, so patience is necessary when living. understanding that all things evolve with time, waiting for opportunities